expo-dev/expositor/readme.md

 recommend finding a friend who you can share your hobby with – it’s a lot of fun that way.

-A trope of the engine programming community is that “no one’s as disdainful of an engine as the developer themself”; engine programming seems to be unusually effective at engendering strong feelings of self-criticism.
+A trope of the engine programming community is that “no one’s as disdainful of an engine as the developer themself”; engine programming seems to be rather effective at engendering strong feelings of self-criticism.
 So in case you need to hear it from someone: any goal of yours is a valid one (whether that’s chasing Elo gains, wanting to learn stuff, or trying out new, weird, wonderful ideas), and the performance or progress of your engine does not reflect your self-worth in any way (nor is any certain indicator of what the future will be like).

 ## Status